 Contact us here if you have any queries and comments, or if you want to make a request regarding any of your data subject rights.

-This privacy statement was last updated on May 23, 2018.
+This privacy statement was last updated in September 2020.

 Basic principles and our privacy commitment

 At Danone we are committed to protecting your right to privacy.
 We aim to protect any personal data we hold, to manage your personal data in a responsible way and to be transparent in our practices.
 Your trust is important to us.
 We have therefore committed ourselves to the following basic principles:

 - You have no obligation to provide any personal data requested by us.
 However, if you choose not to, we may not be able to provide you with some services or products;